druglogics/ags-paper/docs/index.md

 :::{.green-box}
 - To minimize the resulting performance variance, $150$ seems to be a good number of `Gitsbe` simulations to run for the CASCADE 2.0 network.
 - The PR curves show that the **performance of each individual predictor is poor** compared to the baseline.
-Someone looking at the ROC curves only might reach a different conclusion.
+Someone looking at the ROC curves only, might reach a different conclusion.
-- *Proliferative* and *random* models perform almost equally well to *calibrated* models.
+- *Random* models perform almost equally well to *calibrated* models.
 - The *model-wise* approach produces slightly better ROC results than the *ensemble-wise* approach
 :::